 Kevin McClelland was introduced as the 12th Head Coach in Wichita Thunder history on April 26th, 2010 during a press conference at the INTRUST Bank Arena.
 McClelland made his Thunder debut on October 15th, 2010 at Tulsa, and earned his first Thunder victory on October 29th vs. Rio Grande Valley.
 McClelland earned his 200th career win on December 29th at Quad City.

-Last season, McClelland was named CHL Coach of the Year and took the Thunder to their first CHL Finals in 14 seasons.
+Last season, McClelland guided the Thunder to its second-straight appearance in the CHL Finals.
 McClelland has done a remarkable job in turning the Thunder around.
-In two seasons with Wichita, McClelland has 78 wins.
-Under his tutelage, Wichita went from nine wins back in 2009-10 to 44, which ties a franchise high.
-Also last year, McClelland joined an elite club, coaching in his 400th game on November 25th as Wichita beat Tulsa 4-2.
-He is just the 11th coach in CHL history to reach that milestone
+In three seasons with Wichita, McClelland has 117 wins.
+Also last year, McClelland joined an elite club, coaching in his 500th game on February 15th against Denver.

 McClelland now resides in Wichita with his wife Wendy and their three sons, Jack, and twins Max and Matt.